Existence Results for the Time-incremental Elastic Contact Problem with Coulomb Friction in 2D: The case of isotropic elasticity

 The only point of the article where we need $N=2$ is precisely Theorem \ref{thm:cornerstoneHalfSpace}.
 In dimension $N=3$, in the simplest case, one is led to pass to the limit in the following expression

 where $\tilde t^k$ and $t^k$ are supported in $\left]-1,1\right[^2$ and satisfy hypotheses analogous to those of Theorem \ref{thm:cornerstoneHalfSpace}.
-Due to the previous discussion, the 2D argument does not generalize directly to this case and further inquiries are needed. \end{rem}
+Due to the previous discussion, the 2D argument does not generalize directly to this case and further investigations are needed. \end{rem}

+\begin{rem} The above argument is reminiscent to that employed in~\cite{Michelle}, where the frictionless dynamic Signorini problem was formulated as a variational inequality.
+Then, in the case of the half-space, the authors employed partial Fourier techniques to prove some monotonicity properties of the Steklov-Poincar\'e operator (the analogue of the Neumann-to-Dirichlet operator in the case of the wave equation).
+However, the results that they obtained for the half-space did not generalize to the case of bounded bodies.
+We are now going to prove that our analysis does not meet this difficulty. \end{rem}

 To extend Theorem~\ref{thm:cornerstoneHalfSpace} to more general geometries, that is, to the case of bounded bodies, we will rely on the classical idea that the fundamental solution of the bounded body is locally that of the half-space with the addition of a smooth correction.
-This idea is precisely implemented in the following representation formula.
+This general idea amounts to describing the Neumann-to-Dirichlet operator as a pseudo-differential operator.
+In that context, the computation of the fundamental solution of the half-space really means to calculate the principal symbol of the operator near a point of the boundary while the remaining part is compact.
+The following lemma precisely implements this idea, while avoiding to rely on the full machinery of pseudo-differential operators.

 \begin{lemm} Let \(N=2\) and \(\boldsymbol\Lambda\in W^{1,\infty}\) be isotropic at each \(x\in\Omega\).
 Let also \(t\in H^{-1/2}(\Gamma_C)\cap \mathscr{M}(\overline{\Gamma}_C)\).
 We denote by \(\mathbf{u}\) the unique minimizer on \(V\) of: